 Xioth turned to leave but the tapping on his shoulder made him pause.
 Spinning around quickly Xioth stared at the new comer fearlessly in his eyes.
 How had he moved so quickly?
 It was not so long ago that he was half way across the room.

 “Can I have a word with you?
 I’ll only take a moment of your time.”
-The newcomer said in confident and serious tone.
-Indicating to his table, he glanced at the innkeep and ordered more ale.
+The newcomer said in a confident and serious tone.
+Indicating to his table, he glanced at the barkeep and ordered more ale.

 “Whatha ya wanna with him?
 We wants no truble here!”
-The innkeepers shoulder squared as he narrowed his eyes on the stranger.
+The barkeepers shoulder squared as he narrowed his eyes on the stranger.

 The stranger was tall; his lithe figure was dressed in a fine silk maroon tunic.
 The golden linings of his garments reflected in the dim candlelight lighting of the inn.
 His garments stood out, he was of wealth more wealth than is usually found in these areas.
 In fact, most of the surrounding villages have never been places of wealth; villagers for the most part desire a simple life.
 A philosophy that still lives on despite the old empire being gone for over 50 years.
 The country villages of the old empire tend not to think about the lands beyond their closest borders.
 They prefer to live in ignorance of the rapidly growing cities.

-“I am nothing but a messenger of Emperor Khuth, I have business in Vasion and have been separated from my caravan.
+“I am nothing but a messenger of Emperor Ardisio Dravia, I have business in Vassion and have been separated from my caravan.
 I thankfully stumbled into the village and currently I am in need of a hired companion.”
-His light green eyes rapidly flicked between the innkeep and Xioth.
+His light green eyes rapidly flicked between the barkeep and Xioth.

 “I have been told your skills are for hire and simply want to bargain a rate for your services,” The man exclaimed “Worst case you enjoy your mead and be gone in peace.”